FrancesCoronel/personal-website-v3/_posts/2015-06-26-fullstack-academy-week-3.md

 -   I actually tried doing exercise in the morning by going to the swimming pool with my Tia Ceci.
-It was fun and all, but it definitely requires more effort so I’ll probably just do that sort of thing once a week.
+It was fun and all, but it definitely requires more effort so I'll probably just do that sort of thing once a week.
--   Really want to share that presentation (the one featuring all the cool web dev stuff) soon - but I’m going to hold off until I’ve made a few more tweaks.
+-   Really want to share that presentation (the one featuring all the cool web dev stuff) soon - but I'm going to hold off until I've made a few more tweaks.
 -   The workshop went really well today - got a good partner and progress was made.
--   There was a brief alumni panel today as well and I’m pretty impressed that this one alumnus is already going to be working on [Dropbox](https://dropbox.com "Dropbox") even though his cohort graduated in April (?)(*somewhere around that time*) of this year.
+-   There was a brief alumni panel today as well and I'm pretty impressed that this one alumnus is already going to be working on [Dropbox](https://dropbox.com "Dropbox") even though his cohort graduated in April (?)(*somewhere around that time*) of this year.